alikingravi/personal-expense-calculator/readme.md

+# Introduction

-This API works with a pre-cleaned .csv file downloaded from your online bank account.
+This API works with a .csv file downloaded from your online bank account.
 The file can then be cleaned and categories can be added manually in a new column (see example.csv file in project root).
-Once complete, copy and paste the file in the storage folder.
-For example you want to save data for January 2017, store the file in storage/2017/January.csv

 # Lumen PHP Framework